cherifGsoul/php-algerian-mobile-phone-number/README.md

 #### isMobilis, isDjezzy and isOoredoo

-To know if the object respresent a Mobilis, Djezzy or Ooredoo phone number
+To know if the object respresents a Mobilis, Djezzy or Ooredoo phone number

 ```php
 $phoneNumber = AlgerianMobilePhoneNumber::fromString('0699000000');